Jeremy St. Louis and Donovan McNabb are the centerpieces for beIN Sports

 BeIN SPORTS will cover the Florida Atlantic University vs Middle Tennessee State University game this Saturday.
 It airs at 5:30pm ET, but tune in early so that you don’t miss Jeremy St. Louis, Donovan McNabb, and the others.
 It’s a show that is fun, fast-paced, and enlightening.

-SB Nation and Underdog Dynasty place a high value on our relationship with beIN SPORTS, so I am grateful to beIN’s Maggie McMahon for creating and coordinating this interview and to Jeremy St. Louis for taking his time to speak with us.
+I am grateful to beIN’s Maggie McMahon for creating and coordinating this interview and to Jeremy St. Louis for taking his time to speak with me.

 Jeremy St. Louis joined beIN SPORTS in January 2013 and is the current host of The Locker Room & The Express Xtra Weekday.
 Jeremy brings an extensive background in football and sports broadcasting, having covered everything from football to cricket to Formula 1 racing.
 His primary area of expertise is soccer and through his previous work on “Fox Soccer Report,” Jeremy has helped grow the game in North America.